yuehanwang17mcp/big-data-spring2018/week-02/WS01_Python-Intro.md

 import math
 import matplotlib
 import numpy as np

-# If you get an error message stating that "No module named ... ", quit Python using quit()
-# After quiting, install the missing library using pip.
-For example, in the terminal, to
-# get matplotlib, type 'conda install matplotlib'
 ```

+If you get an error message stating that "No module named ... ", quit atom.
+After quitting, install the missing library using pip.
+For example, in the terminal, to get matplotlib, type 'pip install matplotlib'

-## Comments
+### Comments

 Comments allow you to include text in you code that is not executed.
 This makes them exceptionally useful for documenting your code.
 Documenting your code becomes imperative when you share it.
 Other coders won't know what was going on in your brain!
 You probably will have a hard time remembering after a while, too so... do yourself and others a favor.
 It is always good practice to comment your code with future users (again, including you in two months) in mind.
 We can have single- or multi-line comments.